bsmith89/StrainFacts-manuscript/doc/submission.md

 extrapolated to higher numbers of samples for a model with 1000 SNP sites (red line).
 An abridged version of this plot is included as [@Fig:compute].
 ](fig/memory_profiling_more_strains_figure.dpi200.png){#fig:memory-supp}

-![Inferred strains reflect genotypes from a single-cell sequencing experiment.
-Distance between observed SCGs and StrainFacts inferences (X-axis) versus consensus genotypes (Y-axis), plotted as in [@Fig:scg].
-Points below and to the right of the red dotted line reflecting an improvement of our method over the consensus, based on the normalized, best-match Hamming distance.
-Each dot represents an individual SCG reflecting a putative genotype found in the analysed sample.
-SCGs from all species found in one sample are represented, and marker colors reflect the metagenotype horizontal coverage for that species.
-Axes are on a "symmetric" log scale, with linear placement of values below 10-2.
-](fig/scg_comparison_supplementary_figure.dpi200.png){#fig:scg-supp}

 ![Patterns in strain dominance according to geography and lifestyle across thousands of publicly available metagenomes in dozens of